silviyahristova/handyfix/TESTING.md

 * Solution

-Solution was to remove the loading attribute from video element and to remove control value.
-Instead was added preload attribute with value none, so the video will not autoplay.
+The solution was to remove the loading attribute from video element and to remove control value.
+Instead, was added preload attribute with value none, so the video will not autoplay.

 <img src="assets/images/testing/service-edit-video.png">